 Breathing while running is one of the many factors that can derail an otherwise perfect run.
 While wild weather, shoes too tight, imperfect socks, or a not-quite-suited-to-your-mood playlist can all throw you off your game, breathing “wrong” is one of the biggest run ruiners.
-It’s something we all do every day all day long, automatically, without putting any thought to it.
+It’s something we all do every day all day long, automatically, without putting any thought into it.
 But while running, we should pay attention to how we breathe.

 “The biggest mistake runners make is not being especially mindful of the usefulness and function of the breath, or forgetting to do it all,” says Ryan McCann, run coach at Mile High Run Club in New York City.
 “Always be breathing!”

 “Side stitches are caused by pressure on the diaphragm,” says McCann.
 “But beyond making sure you are, in fact, breathing while running, the other way to avoid a side stitch is to make sure your core strength is up to par.”

 “Side stitches are also typically the result of strength issues,” McCann explains.
 “These kinds of functional cramps may be prevented by strengthening your abdominal and other core muscles.
 Improper form, poor posture, a full stomach, or starting off too quickly can all over-stress the system and lead to cramping.”

 2. While running, you should be breathing through your nose and mouth

 “Inhaling through your mouth is key because it brings in more oxygen than your nose,” McCann says.
 “Forcing breath in through your nose can also create tightness in your jaw and facial muscles, and tension is never good for running.
 Exhaling through your nose is key because the lungs extract oxygen from the air we breathe primarily on the exhale, and that oxygen gives you energy.”